matteo-foschi/micromob/README.md

 🔹 Key Requirements:

+- Design a user-friendly bidding mechanism, enabling participants to bid on any auction active;
+- Implement a very fast database to manage the various bids, such as Redis, and then store the outcome of the auction, like all other user data, in a relational database;
 - Development of an auction posting and creation interface accessible only for the Admin user;
-- Creation of a centralized page for all ongoing active auctions;
-- Design a user-friendly bidding mechanism, enabling participants to bid on any auction active;
 - Implementation of write on blockchain procedure in order to archive information for concluded auctions with all the relative informations.

 💻 Implemented Features: